 - you don't have developers and expertise on how to build your own app

 - you're short on time and need to have a live app running soon

 - you found the features that work for your use case

-We certainly hope the comparisons in this article helped you figure out which solution works best for you.
+We certainly hope the comparisons in this article helped you figure out which solution will work best for you.
 If you're still not sure, consider trying each of them and evaluating them down the road.
-If we can help with any advice or some troubleshooting, give us a shout!
+If we can help with any advice or troubleshooting, give us a shout!